Skip to main content

 Key Definition: GEO optimizes for AI extraction and citation, not just search ranking.
 When someone asks ChatGPT "What's the best CRM for small businesses?" and it mentions your product—that's GEO working.

 The search landscape has fundamentally shifted.
-Consider these statistics:
+Consider these verified statistics:

 The implication is clear: if AI systems don't know about your business and can't extract your information, you're invisible to a massive and growing audience.